jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ---

 Q: Is there a distinction between Keyword Text and Keyword Powers?
-I ask because Dark Phoenix
+I ask because Dark Phoenix's **Deconstruct the Universe** can disable Keyword Text, but she doesn't disable Flight or Range when doing so.

+A: In this case, Flight and Range are just two specific exceptions for Dark Phoenix

 # Invisible